Diarsid/gem-injector/docs/tutorial.md

 ![module_builder](http://i.imgur.com/T6yLv4b.png)

 As you can see, any other helper classes like **FifthModuleAssistant** and **SomeDataVerifier** or any other actions can be incorporated in initialization process as described above.
-And we use all dependencies that we need to process preliminary actions as arguments in .*buildModule*() method.
+Note, that all dependencies which are required to process preliminary actions are declared as .*buildModule*() method arguments.

 All we need now in order to use **FifthModule** (in conjunction with container) is to declare new modules as we have done it for previous modules earlier: